nhsconnect/integration-adaptors-docs/NHAIS/README.md

 The installation guides within this section are based on NHSD’s recommended implementation patterns.
 These patterns are detailed in two Exemplar Architectures available for AWS and Azure.

 ### Docker Images
 A single Docker image for all NHAIS services has been created and can be found within Docker Hub along with the relevant install guidelines.
-The published docker image includes the following NHAIS adaptor services:
+The published docker image includes the following NHAIS adaptor services:  TO BE ADDED WHEN AVAILABLE

 **Outbound**
 The GP System will send outbound messages using a HL7 FHIR R4 REST API.
 An [Open API specification]((https://github.com/nhsconnect/integration-adaptor-nhais/tree/develop/specification)) has been created for the Outbound service.